 Let’s make a simple crumb crust!

-1 cup of unsalted butter
+- 1 cup of unsalted butter

 Butter at room temperature will be easily incorporated into the brown sugar and flour making a coarse corn meal type of texture with a few larger clumps in it.
-Trying not to taste it right now is a challenge!

-Press the mixture into a pan that is lined with parchment paper and sprayed with some non stick cooking spray.
+Press the mixture into a square pan that is lined with parchment paper and sprayed with some non stick cooking spray.
 I use Misto sprayer.

 The bottom of a small measuring cup will press the mixture down evenly.